 Finally, add some laundry storage containers and decorative touches to make your room sparkle.

 If you have a decor, design or organizing question you could really use help with, follow the Satori Facebook Page to find out when the next open call for questions is.
-If it’s something you can’t wait on, be sure to check out our design and organizing services, including e-design.
+If it’s something you can’t wait on, be sure to check out my design and organizing services, including e-design.

 Have a great weekend!